How to Clean a Bobsweep Robot Vacuum

 The small filter from the back of the dustbin can be rinsed with water, but the HEPA and electrostatic filters should not come in contact with water.

-Step 10: Replace Filters in Order
+Replace Filters in Order

 Place the Electrostatic filter in the holder first, then the HEPA filter on top.